mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 far they can push him.

 Respect even informs how the Aslan conduct their wars.
-An Aslan ‘respects’ his neighbor’s territory by taking as much of it as he can in times of war.
+An Aslan 'respects' his neighbor's territory by taking as much of it as he can in times of war.
 Whatever the neighbor manages to hold onto, however, is sacrosanct.
 An honorable man holds everything he can and not a